akashsara/imdb-movie-review-sentiment-analysis/readme.md

-# IMDB Large Movie Review Dataset
+# IMDB Large Movie Review Dataset Sentiment Prediction

 Created for assignment #1 of CMPUT 651 (Deep Learning for Natural Language Processing) at the University of Alberta during the Winter term of 2021.